 There are three main causes of an overheating device.

 Most definitely do not place your device into a refrigerator or freezer in hopes of speeding up the cooling process.
-While this is a method of solving the issue, it would do more damage than it would be fixing.
+While this is a method of solving the issue, it would do more damage than it would help.
 Due to the rapid increase and decrease in temperature, overall battery charge capacity would be lowered due to damage.

 However, a few things you can try instead include:

-- Removing the case
+- Removing the case so the heat can escape more easily

 - Closing all running applications and disabling background app refresh

-- Entering low power mode (This will turn off multiple features, but you can turn them off individually if you’re reliant on them.)
+- Entering low power mode.
+(This will turn off multiple features, but you can turn them off individually if you’re reliant on them.)

 - Dimming the display

-- Turning off location services
+- Turning off location services, especially energy-intensive turn-by-turn map directions

 - Turning off Bluetooth